MooersLab/EasyPyMOL/README.md

 #### More advanced ways to install roundview.py

 Get the script.
-Either download the folder from [this link](https://github.com/MooersLab/EasyPyMOL/archive/master.zip) or type the following command in a terminal window in your home directory or the directory where you store your PyMOL python scripts
+Either download the folder from [this link](https://github.com/MooersLab/EasyPyMOL/archive/master.zip) or type the following command in a terminal window in your home directory or the directory where you store your PyMOL Python scripts

 ```shell
 git clone https://github.com/MooersLab/EasyPyMOL.git